-As I mentioned in my cut-out sugar cookie recipe post, making cookies at Christmas is a tradition my step-mom started and one that I hope to continue for years to come.
+Making cookies at Christmas is a tradition my step-mom started and one that I hope to continue for years to come.

-In years past, I wasn’t quite ready to tackle the science and work behind making classic recipes healthier.
+I wasn’t quite ready to tackle the science and work behind making classic recipes healthier.

 This year though, I spent several nights working on making a healthy sugar cookie recipe.
-Those efforts paid off, because the whole family LOVES those cookies and there’s not one ounce of guilt for making them (or eating them!).
+Those efforts paid off, because the whole family LOVES those cookies!
+And there’s not one ounce of guilt for making them (or eating them!).

 Oh friends – these cookies look like candy canes!

-Healthier Candy Cane Cookies
+Healthier Candy Cane Cookies Ingredients

 As always, there are a lot of variations on this classic recipe.
 Let’s talk about them so you know what kind of options you have.

+- Food Coloring.
+Not the healthiest, but I used this food coloring.
+If your family has sensitivities to food dye, you can make your own.
 If you want to buy a healthier option, these food colors are made from plants, vegetables and seeds.

+- Extracts.
 Traditionally, this candy cane cookie recipe calls for both vanilla extract and peppermint extract.
 I’ve made batches this way, and also testing substituting almond extract and vanilla extract for the peppermint extract.
 For me, peppermint extract is where it’s at.

 I took 6 mini candy canes and 2 tablespoons of Turbinado sugar and pulsed them together in my blender.
 I ended up using only half of the mixture, so I wrote the recipe below using less.